 Immediately, and not minding the apprehensions in the sector that came along with his appointment, Peterside set out to work and came up with 5 strategic pillars in which his administration's Agenda would be driven.
-And up there with others was the strategic Environment, and services from different parts of the globe but with an Security, Search and Rescue Transformation Programme.
+And up there with others was the strategic Environment, Security, Search and Rescue Transformation Programme.